mathe00/obsidian-progress-bar-plugin/README.md

 - 🖱️ **Click to progress**: Click on the bar to increment its progress.
 - 🔁 **Right-click to reset**: Reset the progress to 0 with a right-click.
 - 🎨 **Customization**: Customize the color, size, animation, and more.

+## 📝 Example Use Cases

+Interactive progress bars can be a great visual tool to track daily habits, goals, or any repetitive tasks in your **Obsidian dashboards**.
+Here are a few ways you can use this plugin:

+- **Track your daily water intake**: Like I do!
+I use this plugin to track how much water I drink each day.
+Each time I finish a glass, I click the bar, and it increments.
+It's a great visual reminder to stay hydrated. 💧

+  _Here’s what it looks like in action:_
+  _[Insert your screenshot here]_

+- **Monitor your reading goals**: Keep track of how many chapters or pages you've read in a book or study material. 📚

+- **Track workout progress**: Whether it's reps, sets, or workout days in a week, visualize your fitness progress with easy-to-update bars. 💪

+- **Habit tracking**: Track habits like writing, coding, meditation, or any daily task.
+With one click, you can update your habit progress and reset it at the start of each day. 🧘‍♂️

+- **Project milestones**: Track progress on your coding or personal projects.
+Set up milestones and watch your progress bar fill up as you hit each step! 🚀

+The flexibility of this plugin allows you to easily adjust the bar's settings to match your style, whether for personal dashboards or project notes.

 ## 🛠️ Installation